[Updated June 19, 2013]

-Robert J. Winchester, MD, an immunologist in the Department of Medicine’s Division of Rheumatology, will be awarded the 2013 Crafoord Prize in Polyarthritis by the Royal Swedish Academy of Sciences.
+Robert J. Winchester, MD, an immunologist in the Department of Medicine’s Division of Rheumatology, was awarded the 2013 Crafoord Prize in Polyarthritis by the Royal Swedish Academy of Sciences.

 Winchester shares the prize with Peter K. Gregersen, MD, a graduate of the College of Physicians & Surgeons and now an investigator at the Feinstein Institute for Medical Research, and Lars Klareskog, MD, professor at Karolinska Institutet.
 The three have been recognized for discovering how rheumatoid arthritis arises from the interplay of genes and the environment.

-Winchester, Gregersen, and Klareskog will receive their prize at a ceremony in May at the Royal Swedish Academy of Sciences and share the SEK 4 million (approx. $615,000) prize amount.
+Winchester, Gregersen, and Klareskog received their prize at a ceremony in May at the Royal Swedish Academy of Sciences and share the SEK 4 million (approx. $615,000) prize amount.